Girls' Day School Trust: Girls' Day School Trust (since 1998)

 In 1998 the organisation became the Girls' Day School Trust (GDST).

 In 2005 some GDST schools began to be co-educational, such as Howell's School, Llandaff, which taught sixth-form boys.
 Hilden Grange, a co-educational preparatory school, joined the GDST in 2005.
 In 2007 the GDST administered 29 day schools, offering education from the ages of three to 18.

 The GDST was at the forefront of the independent-led arm of the Labour Government's Academy programme and converted two schools into the maintained sector, with The Belvedere School, Liverpool, in September 2007 and Birkenhead High School in September 2009.
 These schools lose their right to select pupils on the basis of academic ability, but retain some independence from the Government with the GDST maintaining a majority on the governing body.
 The Junior Department of The Belvedere School, which had been retained as an independent preparatory school by the GDST, as the renamed The Hamlets, was subsequently sold in 2010, renamed Belvedere Preparatory School and became co-educational.

+In December 2021, the GDST issued a blanket ban on trans girls being admitted to any of its schools.

 In early 2022 the GDST decided to withdraw staff from the Teachers' Pension Scheme, following an increase in fees from 16.48% to 23.8% of salary following a HM Treasury evaluation of public sector pensions.
 In Feb 2022, 1600 members of the National Education Union took strike action over proposals to withdraw from the Teachers' Pension Scheme.
 The dispute was the first national strike in the GDST's 149 year history and is the first time teachers have taken strike action at an independent school chain.